JonathanGuhl/OrganizeTheGang/README.md

 - Assuming you're in the correct directory at this point, now you will run `npm install` in the command line

 -  So before you can run this youll need to create a database locally.
-So to do that, from the command line you will run    `mysql -u root -p`, after that you will run `source schema.sql` or `source mysql/schema.sql` depending on what directory of the repository you are in in the command line.
+To do that, from the command line you will run `mysql -u root -p`, after that you will run `source schema.sql` or `source mysql/schema.sql` depending on what directory of the repository you are in in the command line.

 - (OPTIONAL) If you would populate the database with a preset database after youve run the `source schema.sql` you can run `source seeds.sql` or `source mysql/schema.sql` depending on what directory of the repository you are in in the command line.